velikiivg1985/PoI-Proof-of-Information-/README.md

 Version: 1.1
 Status: Final Specification
 License: CC BY‑SA 4.0

-Blockchain is evolving from wasted energy to cognitive value.
-Proof of Work burned electricity for random hashes.
-Proof of Stake rewarded wealth.
-The next era is Proof of Information: verifiable compute with real-world utility.
-Nodes no longer just secure a ledger; they act as a decentralized intelligence engine.
-By using Zero-Knowledge proofs to validate data, filter out noise, and generate predictions, the network reaches consensus through truth, not capital.
-This is the ultimate infrastructure of the future—a cryptographically secure truth layer built for the AI economy.
+The blockchain of future predictions.
+Consensus algorithms have failed to capture real-world value.
+PoW wastes power; PoS oligopolizes capital.
+Proof of Information shifts the paradigm: we secure the network through the production of verifiable truth.
+Validators are rewarded not for holding tokens, but for the accuracy and entropy of their predictions.
+By bridging zero-knowledge proofs with strict scoring rules, we turn global compute into a truth-seeking engine.
+This isn’t just a new blockchain.
+It’s a decentralized data economy where the ultimate asset is verified, cryptographic information.

 ## Abstract